TanmayDharmaraj/giffywave/README.md

 1. `npm install`
 2. `npm start`

-You should see the a json output on your screen.
+You should see a json output on your screen containing URL of the GIF.